Articles & Videos

 Back to articles & videos

-How to prepare your classroom for Decodable Readers
+How to prepare your class for Decodable Readers

 Provide easy access to the Decodable Readers

 Ideally, you want your students reading and interacting with the Sound Waves Decodable Readers as often as possible.
-In your Sound Waves lessons, you’ll explicitly teach the focus phoneme–grapheme relationship then model reading the relevant Decodable Reader to the whole class.
-The Decodable Readers come in three levels of difficulty (support, core and extended), so the books for each phoneme–grapheme relationship can be used in various ways throughout the week.
-The core books are ideal for whole-class modelled reading.
-Students can then practise reading the support, core or extended books in small groups, in pairs and independently.
-Unlike levelled texts, which are often only brought out for guided reading, Running Records or home reading, students should have easy access to Decodable Readers throughout each school day.
+In your Sound Waves Literacy lessons, you’ll explicitly teach the focus phoneme–grapheme relationship, then model reading for your whole class using the relevant projectable Decodable Reader.
+The Decodable Readers come in three levels of difficulty (Support, Core and Extended) to suit various purposes and student abilities.
+The Core books are ideal for whole-class modelled reading.
+Students can then practise reading the Support, Core or Extended books in small groups, in pairs and independently.

 Get creative with storage solutions